libmapper/libmapper/doc/how_to_compile_and_run.md

 ### Network interface issues

-Since libmapper uses multicast instead of a central server, it must be made possible for all computers on the network to see the same multicast bus.
+Since libmpr uses multicast instead of a central server, it must be made possible for all computers on the network to see the same multicast bus.
 A requirement is that they are on the same subnet, which usually means they are connected to the same router.
-It is possible to change the libmapper "TTL" settings, which expands the reachability of the network to multiple subnet hops, but this is considered an advanced usage scenario.
+It is possible to change the libmpr "TTL" settings, which expands the reachability of the network to multiple subnet hops, but this is considered an advanced usage scenario.